localgovdrupal/localgov_page_components/README.md

 #### Troubleshooting
 An embedded Page component's markup can break if it does not conform to CKEditor's DTD rules.
 If this happens, extend the DTD rules.
 The [bundled CKEditor plugin](js/ckeditor-plugins/localgov_page_components/plugin.js) serves as an example.

-## Known issues
-Some Page component edit forms (e.g. localgov_documents) try to open a modal.
-This leads to a modal within a modal scenario which doesn't work.
-The work around is to edit such Page components from their own edit page.
-These can be looked up from  */admin/content/paragraphs*.